cr2007/F29FB-Assignment/README.md

 - [Unaccepted inputs (Example):](#unaccepted-inputs-example)

 ## Steps:
+(Make sure you have [Python](https://www.python.org/downloads/) installed on your machine before running the code)

 1. Go to the [Python file](F29FB.py)
 2. Open your terminal
 3. Type `python3 F29FB.py`